All Episodes

 You know, I mean, if Senator Hatch, if you were nominated, they would call you a right-wing conservative.

-Because to the left, a conservative is an extremist right winger.
+Because to the left, a conservative is an extremist right-winger.

 There is no distinction as far as the opponents here are concerned.

-And it's not going to buy any goodwill from the left.
+This kind of language is not helpful, and it's not going to buy any goodwill from the left.

 That's what's also so frustrating.